bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 I think the philosophy is important too.
 I think there are a couple of different documents that would help even if you do know sort of the technicals.
-If you're talking about doing Bitcoin core work, there's a Bitcoin development philosophy doc that's on GitHub that you may be interested in from a philosophical perspective.
+If you're talking about doing Bitcoin Core work, there's a Bitcoin development philosophy doc that's on GitHub that you may be interested in from a philosophical perspective.
 And then Will Clark is working on an onboarding to Bitcoin Core document as well that I think if you combine that with the technical knowledge would be very valuable for a budding C++ Bitcoin developer wannabe.

 Sjors Provoost: 02:06:28

-Yeah, and if you wanna do Testing, you don't actually have to understand either of these languages, at least not in detail.
+Yeah, and if you wanna do testing, you don't actually have to understand either of these languages, at least not in detail.
 What is much more useful for testing is understanding how Bitcoin Core should behave.
 A lot of what I do with video is just like, I'll see somebody change something and I know how it should behave and I'm going to try and guess what they forgot and then see if I can break it very quickly and then just say okay you broke this part and then move on to the next pull request.
 So just knowing how a piece of software should behave, is a kind of QA work that is useful too.